NativeScript/docs-v7/tutorial/ng-chapter-3.md

 <img alt="Terminal showing the word hello logged" src="../img/cli-getting-started/angular/chapter3/terminal-1.png" class="plain">

 > **WARNING**: The iOS console will filter out similar messages and will show them only once.
-That is why when you keep on clicking the button, you will see `hello` only once printed on the console.
+That is why when you keep on clicking the button, you will see `hello` only printed on the console once.
 Replace the string "hello" with the following back-tick string `hello ${new Date()}` to verify that the tap event does work.
 Printing the current time will make sure the string is different every time and the console will have to show it.

 > **TIP**:
 > * You can find a list of events available for each UI element on its API documentation page.
 For instance, the [button element’s API documentation](http://docs.nativescript.org/api-reference/classes/_ui_button_.button.html) lists its `tap` event.